maedehheydari/expense-tracker-telegram-bot/README.md

 ## Commands

 - `/start` - Start the bot
-- `/help` - Show help information
+- `/help` - Show help information and other commands
-- (Add other commands your bot supports)
+- `/addexpense` - Add a new expense
+- `/viewbalance` - View current balances
+- `/showtransactions` - View required transactions to settle all balances to zero
+- `/history` - View expense history

 ## License